nuxy/bittrex_autotrader/README.md

-# bittrex_autotrader
+# Bittrex AutoTrader

 Bittrex currency exchange autotrading script _in a nutshell_.

-:skull: This is **currently in development**.
-You have been warned :skull:

 ## Dependencies

-To install the Python script dependencies:
+To install the Python script dependencies and generate API documentation:

     $ make